bengarrett/RetroTxt/docs/qa.md

 Choose a more suitable character encoding but if you are not quite sure which one to use but the document is in English.
 First, try the __Unicode (UTF-8)__ then each of the other __Western__ options.

-Without using a 3rd-party web extension, **Chrome** has no ability to switch the character encoding.
+Without using a 3rd-party web extension, **Chrome** cannot switch the character encoding.

 You could also try to manually switch the transcoding RetroTxt applies by right-clicking on the page and select __Transcode text__ from the __RetroTxt__ context menu.